 This chop looks like it’s come straight from the T-Rex enclosure in Jurassic Park.
 It’s enormous, juicy, and one of the best we’ve ever had.

-The chips here out of the chippy school of, er, chippery.
+The chips here are out of the chippy school of, er, chippery.
 They’re chunky and soft and excellent sauce vehicles.

 It’s not the fishiest fish stew we’ve ever had, but it’s completely fine.